 Professional Education Requirements:

-- BS118 Intro Process Science Elem Teachers (1)
+- BS118 Introduction to Process Science for Elementary Teachers (1)

 - CF233 Creative Thought & Expression in Children (3)